kevinpz/az-enable-encryptionathost-after-ade/README.md

 Directly duplicating the disk, or using a snapshot won't allow encryption at host to be enable.
 You need to create a new disk and transfer the data from the old one.
 The VM object also needs to be recreated in Azure by deleting the source VM and creating a new one.

 > [!IMPORTANT]
-> The original VM disk will be preserved.
+> The source VM disk(s) will be preserved.
 A new OS disk and data disk(s) will be created with the suffix `_noade`.
+> The source VM NIC(s) will be preserved and reattached to the new VM.

-You can run this command to do the start the process:
+You can run this command to start the process:
 ```bash
 pwsh replace-vm.ps1
 ```